A NETWORK OF COMMUNITY COMPOSTING HUBS

 - DIY solutions

-To apply for the Community Composting Fund, fill in the online application form below.
-Applications are open until 31 March 2022 and will be processed on a weekly basis, so you’ll hear back within seven business days if your funding is approved.
+To apply for the Community Composting Hub Fund, fill in the online application form below.
+Applications are processed on a weekly basis, so you’ll hear back within seven business days if your funding is approved.

 Once your application is approved, you can go ahead and purchase your items.
-You will then need to complete our accountability report and send this to us, together with your receipts and photos of your hub.
+You will then need to reconcile your expenses and send them to us along with this report completed, together with your receipts and photos of your hub.
 We will reimburse the agreed amount of funding once we have received and approved your receipts.

 - Funding is available for hubs in the Auckland region